djalbat/xgl/README.md

 </script>
 ```
-As explained in the Jiggles tutorial, assigning a `__configuration__` property to the global `window` object makes its values easily accessible to the bundled application running in the browser.
-With the image map URI and JSON to hand, the pyramid example can load the image and pass both that and the JSON to any `Part` element that makes use of textures:
+As explained in the Jiggles tutorial, assigning a `__configuration__` property to the global `window` object makes its values accessible to the bundled application running in the browser.
+With the image map URI and corresponding JSON to hand, the pyramid example can load the image map and pass both that and the JSON to any `Part` element that needs to make use of textures:

 ```js
 const pyramidExample = () => {